 If you’re looking for a healthy chicken and sausage gumbo recipe, your search ends here.
 It may not be traditional, but it’s faster and still captures that gumbo soul.

 Don’t believe us?
 See for yourself!

 What Is a Gumbo Recipe?

-Gumbo is a type of Cajun Creole stew or soup that originated in the state of Louisiana.
+Gumbo is a type of iconic stew that originated in the state of Louisiana.
 It’s famous as one of the state’s signature dishes.

 The name of the dish is derived from the African word ‘ki ngombo’, which means ‘okra’.
 This suggests that okra was originally one of its main ingredients.

 In the Native American Choctaw language, the word ‘kombo’, pronounced similarly to the name of the dish, translates to ‘filé’.
 Interestingly enough, filé powder is one of the ingredients used to make gumbo as well.

 In other words, with all the linguistic possibilities, the dish could easily have been named after its ingredients.

 Now, as we all know, Louisiana cooking is strongly influenced by French cuisine, and gumbo is part of that.
 Many recipes use a ‘roux’ (a mixture of fat and flour) as a thickening agent.